Ever look at the job titles of each of these and wonder how they differ? Don’t all of these individuals do the same things and have the same scope?

 - Spas and resorts

 Not all of these entities employ personal trainers making it a great complementary certification, degree or license to personal training.
+Consider your personal trainer certification to be the baseline, then build from there.

 If you are considering obtaining this credential review the descriptions with care.
 How this role is defined differs between the certifying or licensing agency or degree-granting institution.
 The devil is in the details and you don’t want to find out after you go through the schooling that the skills you wanted to obtain were not in the particular curriculum you chose.